Travelers tend to fall into one of two camps: those who buy souvenirs for themselves, and those who don’t.

 As I wrote previously, the most valuable souvenirs that we bring home from our travels are invisible: the ways our lives, habits and perspectives subtly shift by exposure to different cultures and experiences.
 But it’s nice to have a visible reminder of our travels, too.
 After all, the word “souvenir” is a French word, meaning “to remember.”
 Surrounded by these small tokens of past adventures, the broader world never feels far away.

-There's no better way to acquire some choice souvenirs than on a trip designed for shopping!
-There’s still time to join Mockingbird on our European Christmas Market Tour, December 2-9.
-Click here for more information!
+There’s no better way to acquire some choice souvenirs than on a trip designed for shopping!
+Join Mockingbird on one of our European Christmas Market Tours!
+Click here for more information.